-Review of Make Up For Ever Face & Body Foundation by ClariceD
+Review of Make Up For Ever Face & Body Liquid Make Up by ClariceD

 I have extremely sensitive skin that clogs easily and ranges from dry to dry-combination depending on the time of year.
 I don't have much to cover other than some old acne scarring on my chin/jaw (substantially faded due to prescription retinoids) and the uneven skintone with redness that my skin sensitivity sometimes produces.
 In foundation I look for light, but buildable, coverage, tenacious wear, a satin or slightly dewy finish, and a formula that flatters dryness and flaking when they occur.
 The shade needs to be fair and slightly, but not dramatically, cool-toned, to suit a >NW15.
 Most importantly, it must not irritate my reactive skin.

 Makeup Forever Face & Body Foundation claims to be a long-lasting, water resistant product that evens out skintone and leaves a natural finish, perfect for a no makeup makeup look.
 Having made it through two bottles I feel qualified to say that in my experience most of that is true.
 As other reviewers have pointed out, if you're seeking full coverage you'll be disappointed by this.
 The coverage is light, buildable to medium by layering, and does a good job of producing an even, radiant canvas.
 It blurs imperfections but doesn't cover them totally (unless they're minor) so for the confidence of a fuller coverage you'll need to use this in conjunction with a concealer.
 The finish is gorgeous, healthy and slightly dewy but not in the way that apes oil.
 Having said that, oily/combination or oily-skinned people would probably prefer a more matte finish.